A mass murderer allegedly learned to kill from an Army vet-turned hitman

 Kuklinski claimed the murder of NYPD detective Peter Calabro, a murder in which Gambino underboss Sammy "The Bull" Gravano was also charged.
 The Iceman also claimed the death of Roy DeMeo and claimed to be involved in John Gotti's famous hit on Gambino boss Paul Castellano.
 The only mafia hit law enforcement really related to Kuklinski was that of Calabro.

 Kuklinski claimed to have killed some 100-250 people between 1948 and 1986 but his claims varied wildly in later years, as some of them were unverifiable and others were found to be complete fabrications (he claimed to have killed famous disappearing act Jimmy Hoffa, for example).
-Renowned mafia writers and historians claim to never have heard of Kuklinski.
+Renowned mafia writers and historians claim to never have heard of a hitman named Kuklinski.